ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 	* 'back', 'home' or 'menu*, if the corresponding buttons are clicked
 	* Keep in mind: You can use the Target-Value-List (accessible via the wrench-icon of each datapoint) to link from one datapoint to multiple datapoints, depending on the returned value (see Modifying Datapoints section above)
 * **REMOTE_COLOR**: *string* - shows colored buttons an returns the corresponding color ('red', 'green', 'yellow' or 'blue'), if a color is clicked
+* **REMOTE_CHANNELS**: *array* - an array of buttons.
+The name of the button is sent to the corresponding state-id, if the button is clicked
 * **REMOTE_ADDITIONAL_BUTTONS**: *array* - an array of buttons.
 The name of the button is sent to the corresponding state-id, if the button is clicked
 * **REMOTE_HIDE_REMOTE**: *boolean* - if true, the complete remote control section will be hidden (for example to show it only, if a valid source is selected)